Fukuoka SoftBank Hawks: Fukuoka SoftBank Hawks (2005–present)

 Daiei had been under financial pressure to sell its stake in the team over the previous few years, with reports in 2003 suggesting the company would sell the team and the Fukuoka Dome.
-After filing for a bankruptcy reorganization provision in 2004, Daiei attempted to hold on to the team and held discussions with its primary lenders, including UFJ Bank, to see if it could find a way to retain the team, but ultimately the sale went through to SoftBank Group on January 28, 2005.
+After filing for a bankruptcy reorganization provision in 2004, Daiei attempted to hold on to the team and held discussions with its primary lenders, including UFJ Bank, to see if it could find a way to retain the team, but ultimately sold the team to SoftBank Group on January 28, 2005.
+Daiei also had rejected a merger attempt from the Chiba Lotte Marines during the bankruptcy process, as their bankruptcy proceedings also coincided with the vastly unpopular Orix-Kintetsu merger that eventually resulted in the creation of the Tohoku Rakuten Golden Eagles to serve as a phoenix club of the Osaka Kintetsu Buffaloes, who had been dissolved as a result of the aforementioned merger.
 SoftBank had been interested in owning a baseball team since 2002 and agreed to purchase all 14,432,000 of Daiei's shares in the team, which accounted for 98% of team ownership, for 15 billion yen.
 This deal did not include the Fukuoka Dome and surrounding Hawks Town complex, which was sold in 2003 to Colony Capital and then later sold to an affiliate of the Government of Singapore Investment Corporation in 2007.
 SoftBank initially decided to lease the rights to the Fukuoka Dome for 4.8 billion yen per year for 20 years, but they would eventually purchase the stadium from the GIC affiliate for 87 billion yen in March 2012, with the stadium being fully owned by the Fukuoka SoftBank Hawks Marketing Corporation by July 1, 2015.

 The Hawks continued their winning ways after the sale of the team to SoftBank.
 Following the sale, the Hawks represented one of the richest teams in the world, with a player core still intact from the last years of the Daiei era.
 Particularly strong was the team's starting pitching behind Saitoh, Tsuyoshi Wada, Nagisa Arakaki, and Toshiya Sugiuchi.
 In 2005, the Hawks finished in first place during the regular season, but fell to the eventual Japan Series champions, the Chiba Lotte Marines in the second stage of the Climax Series.
 In 2006, a dramatic pennant race led to an even more exciting playoff run that ended in the Sapporo Dome at the hands of the eventual Japan Series Champions, the Hokkaido Nippon Ham Fighters.
 Team manager Sadaharu Oh missed most of the 2006 season due to stomach cancer.